Nonexistent12/Simple-System-Monitor/README.md

 ![python_eIwKikJVci](https://user-images.githubusercontent.com/69007574/222932791-46321658-e717-4195-980b-9b812fc54428.png)

 You can see that the main program contains the stats, which includes CPU, RAM and Hard Drives.
 At the bottom is an Exit button and Refresh button.
-The Exit button is self explantory, and the refresh button simply refreshs the window, for say if you put in a USB drive and you want it displayed.
+The Exit button is self explantory, and the refresh button simply refreshes the window, for say if you put in a USB drive and you want it displayed.

 ## Menus
 They're are two menus, one for account related windows and one for helpful info.